Panda Express Orange Chicken with tender chicken thighs fried crisp and tossed in a magical perfect-copycat sauce!

 - 1 pinch black pepper

-- To make the sauce combine the soy sauce, 3 tablespoons water, sesame oil, sugar, white vinegar, and orange zest.
+- To make the sauce combine the 1 tablespoon cornstarch, rice wine, water, sesame oil, soy sauce, sugar, white vinegar and orange zest.

-- Add the egg, salt, pepper and 1 tablespoon oil into a bowl and whisk together in a large bowl.
+- To coat the chicken add the egg, salt, pepper and 1 tablespoon oil into a bowl and whisk together in a large bowl.

 - In a separate bowl, add ½ cup corn starch and flour and mix well.